tanyasreenagesh/WebSearchEngine/README.md

 ### Brief Description of the Python Files:

-1. indexer.py:     Create the inverted index and save it to the pickle file invertedPkl.pkl
+1. indexer.py:     Create the inverted index and save it to the pickle file invertedIdx.pkl
-2. processing.py:
+2. processing.py:  Most of the functions for this python project can be found in this file.
+It provides all the functions that indexer.py calls to create the inverted index, such as creating a list of tokens from an HTML file, lemmatizing and classifying the tokens as valid or not, assigning specific weights to tokens in certain HTML tags (such as headers, titles etc.), inserting the (token, doc) pair into the index and computing tf-idf score for the tokens.
+It also computes tf-idf score for tokens in the query, normalizes these scores, and computes and returns co-sine similarity of the query and all the documents in the index.
+Additionally, it retrieves tokens from a docID, and compresses and decompresses the pickle file.
+                   Finally, it contains functions whose results are passed to gui.py, such as functions to retrive the title of a doc, a description of a doc, and the top 20 results of the query to pass to the gui once the user has typed in a query.